xsa-dev/DICE/replit.md

 ## Game Modes

-The bot supports three distinct game modes:
+The bot supports four distinct game modes:

 1. **Even/Odd Game**: Users guess whether the dice result will be even or odd
 2. **High/Low Game**: Users guess whether the result will be higher than 3.5 (4-6) or lower (1-3)
 3. **Exact Number Game**: Users guess the exact number that will appear (1-6)
+4. **Guess One Game**: Users guess whether the dice will show exactly one

 ## Data Flow